shradhit7/shradhit7.github.io/_posts/2019-08-23- Summer Internship at Veritonic.md

 - We should not reinvent the wheels, why?

 Reinventing the wheel is a practice of unnecessarily engineering artifacts that provide functionality already provided by existing standard artifacts and ending up with a worse result than the standard.
-Before starting the problem statement, there has to be a rigorous literature survey about similar projects made by researchers expert in the respective field, it gives us an idea about the industry standards.
+Before starting to work over a problem statement, there should to be a rigorous literature survey about similar projects made by researcher experts in the respective field, it gives us an idea about the industry standards.

 -  Startup Culture, what is that ?